César Falcón: Spain

-Irene Lewy Rodríguez (1908–99) met César Falcón in 1922.
+Irene Lewy Rodríguez (1908–99) in 1922.

 Two years later the newspaper El Sol asked Falcón to move to London as a correspondent.
 Falcón married Irene Lewy, who accompanied him under contract as correspondent by the daily La Voz (The Voice), a Spanish newspaper.
 Their son Mayo was born in London in May 1926 but was not registered at the Spanish consulate due to concerns with the dictatorship of Miguel Primo de Rivera.

 From 1927 to 1939 César Falcón edited various publications of the Spanish Communist Party.
 Irene and César returned to Spain after Primo de Rivera fell in 1930.
 They published Historia Nueva (New History) and launched the party Izquierda Revolucionaria y Antiimperialista (IRYA: Anti-Imperialist Revolutionary Left).

 They were active during the Spanish Civil War (1936–39).
 The Falcóns' marriage broke down because César Falcón could not remain faithful.
+He had a daughter Lidia Falcon with Enriqueta O'Neill, a Spanish writer who raised the girl with some family support.

 Later years

 When the fascist forces won the war, Falcón was forced to leave Spain.
 During World War II (1939–45) Irene and César Falcón were separated, and César returned to Peru.

-He wrote for journals such as Garcilaso and Nuestra Voz.
+There he wrote for journals such as Garcilaso and Nuestra Voz.

-He was forced to leave Peru due to his political views, and finally settled in Mexico from 1947 to 1970.

-There he launched Historia Nueva, a prestigious publication.
+He was forced to leave Peru due to his political views, and finally settled in Mexico.
+He lived there from 1947 to 1970.
+He launched Historia Nueva, which became a prestigious publication.

-César Falcón Gárfias died in Lima in 1970.
+César Falcón Gárfias died in Lima in⁹ 1970.